William Isaac: Career

 After law school, Isaac went to work for the law firm Foley & Lardner in Milwaukee.
-Witnessing incredible changes rippling through the banking sector at the time, he worked on the forefront of the vast expansion of bank holding companies and the difficulties posed by the recession and real estate collapse of 1972-1974.
+Witnessing incredible changes rippling through the banking sector at the time, he worked at the forefront of the vast expansion of bank holding companies and addressed the difficulties posed by the recession and real estate collapse of 1972-1974.

-Making a move to focus his career on the banking industry, Isaac departed Foley & Lardner in 1974 to join the First Kentucky National Corporation in Louisville, KY, the largest banking company in the state.
+Making a move to focus his career on the banking industry, Isaac departed Foley & Lardner in 1974 to join the First Kentucky National Corporation in Louisville, the largest banking company in the state.
 He served as vice president and general counsel of the corporation and its subsidiaries, which included the First National Bank of Louisville and First Kentucky Trust Co.

 There, he got his first taste of dealing with shareholders and reporting to regulatory agencies, including the FDIC, and learned to deftly navigate the economic waters of the mid-1970s.

 In 1978, at age 34, Isaac was tapped by President Jimmy Carter to serve as the youngest-ever member of the board of the FDIC.
-The position proved to be full throttle from day one – in fact, on his first day in office at the FDIC, Isaac was called down to Puerto Rico, where one of the territory's largest banks, Banco Credito, was set to fail.
+The position proved to be full throttle from day one—in fact, on his first day in office at the FDIC, Isaac was called down to Puerto Rico, where one of the territory's largest banks, Banco Credito, was set to fail.
 Isaac was named Chairman of the FDIC in 1981 following the election of President Ronald Reagan.
-He served in that position through 1985 and is credited of preparing the FDIC for an onslaught of bank failures throughout the 1980s and into the 1990s.
+He served in that position through 1985 and is credited with preparing the FDIC for an onslaught of bank failures throughout the 1980s and into the 1990s.

-Isaac served as FDIC Chairman during the Reagan Administration from 1981 through 1985, a very tumultuous period in U.S. banking, which has recently been a point of comparison to the 2008 financial crisis.
-He was appointed to the three-member board of directors of the FDIC on March 16, 1978 by President Carter.
-Some of the major challenges during Isaac's tenure at the FDIC were sky-high interest rates (the U.S. prime rate reached 21.5 percent); widespread bank failures and massive insolvencies in the thrift industry; the Garn–St. Germain Depository Institutions Act deregulating interest rates; a major recession in 1981-1982 with unemployment reaching 11 percent in 1983; the collapse of Continental Illinois, then the seventh largest bank in the US; the third world debt crisis; a depression in the agricultural sector; a collapse of the bubble in the energy sector; and a severe nationwide collapse in the real estate sector.
-Altogether during the crisis of the 1980s and early 1990s some 3,000 banks and thrifts failed, including many of the largest banks in the country and nine of the ten largest banks in Texas.
+The time Isaac served as FDIC Chairman (1981–85) proved a very tumultuous period in U.S. banking, and has served as a point of comparison to the 2008 financial crisis.
+Isaac was appointed to the three-member board of directors of the FDIC on March 16, 1978, by President Carter.
+Some of the major challenges during Isaac's tenure at the FDIC were sky-high interest rates (the U.S. prime rate reached 21.5 percent); widespread bank failures and massive insolvencies in the thrift industry; the Garn–St. Germain Depository Institutions Act deregulating interest rates; a major recession in 1981-1982 with unemployment reaching 11 percent in 1983; the collapse of Continental Illinois, then the seventh largest bank in the U.S.; the third-world debt crisis; a depression in the agricultural sector; a collapse of the bubble in the energy sector; and a severe nationwide collapse in the real estate sector.
+Altogether during the crises of the 1980s and early 1990s, some 3,000 banks and thrifts failed, including many of the largest banks in the country and nine of the 10 largest banks in Texas.